trixi-framework/talk-2022-juliacon_toolchain/README.md

 ## Combined script
 The script `build_mesh_and_run_mach2_cylinder.jl` executes the entire toolchain described in the talk.
-That is, the script generates the mesh, runs the simulation, visualizes the final result in Makie, and converts the output files to VTK format using Trixi2Vtk and saves them to the `plot_files` directory.
+That is, the script generates the mesh, runs the simulation, visualizes the final result in Makie, converts the output files to VTK format using Trixi2Vtk, and saves them to the `plot_files` directory.
 Execute this script with
 ```julia
 include(joinpath("examples", "build_mesh_and_run_mach2_cylinder.jl"))
 ```